a closeup of the tipcs of many coral polyps, some with pink round balls floating up from them

 Coral spawning provides a narrow window of opportunity for recovery on the Reef.
 This is also a narrow window for the scientists working to understand how reefs can resist and recover from disturbances, and how we can help.

-Coral spawning creates a hive of activity in AIMS' National Sea Simulator (SeaSim), where our scientists and their collaborators study this crucial period in the life of a coral.
+Coral spawning creates a hive of activity in AIMS' National Sea Simulator (SeaSim), where our scientists and their collaborators study this crucial early lives of corals.
 Prior to spawning, corals are brought from the Reef to the SeaSim, where they spawn at the same time as those out on the Reef.

-Below are just some of the spawning projects underway at AIMS in 2022.
-Many take place in the National Sea Simulator, and continue into the summer and beyond as the young corals mature in the early months of their life.
+Below are just some of the spawning projects underway at AIMS in 2024.
+Many take place in the National Sea Simulator, and continue into the summer and beyond as the young corals mature.

 Reef science in a warming world